Voting in Switzerland: National Council

 Two seats were to be elected.
-Prior to the election, they were held by the Social Democrats and the Christian Democratic Party.
+One seat went to the Social Democrats.
 The Liberals and the People's Party had made an apparentment.
-Together, they gained 27.1% which was 2.1% more than the Christian Democratic Party.
-The second seat went to the People's Party although they received fewer votes than the Christian Democratic Party.
+Together, they gained 27.1% which was 2.1 percentage points more than the Christian Democratic Party.
+The second seat went to the People's Party (Dominique Baettig) although that party received fewer votes than the Christian Democratic Party.

-Cantons with only one representative such as Nidwalden elect them via majority vote.
+Cantons with only one representative such as Nidwalden elect them via first-past-the-post voting amended by apparentment.